michallbanas/portfolio-dev/README.md

 # michalbanas.dev

-## The first website I have ever coded

 Hello, world!
 I'm happy that I can share my journey, experience and code on GitHub with you.
 This is the first website I have ever coded.
 It mostly contains HTML and CSS, with a little bit of vanilla JavaScript and Cypress test.

 My main goal was to develop a simple and responsive website with dark mode and pure CSS.
 I used Grid for design layout as a result of my interest in modern CSS solutions.
 I chose a combination of Open Sans and Raleway font for displaying text, both available on GoogleFonts.
 However, the fonts are not loaded from GoogleFonts, but they are so-called self-hosted, for which I used the handy google-webfonts-helper.